 Pilots must also confront the problem of landing on Mt Everest.
 Because the slopes are very steep and the surface is covered in ice and snow, helicopters have a hard time landing.
 Helicopters have crashed numerous times while attempting to land on Mt Everest owing to its extremely steep slopes.

-If you were standing on Mt Everest, a Helicopter flight to Everest
+If you were stranded on Mt Everest, can a Helicopter flight reach you there?

 When you go hiking in the mountains or ski down slopes, this is a question that many people ask.
 The solution to this problem is determined by where one gets lost since there are various possibilities depending on the situation and the resources available (e.g., food and water).